luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

         else

-if it has "catch" or "exception", insert 'try{'
+if it has a exception block, insert 'try{'

-            for each statement in .body.statements
-                if statement.specific instance of Grammar.ExceptionBlock
-                    .body.out " try{",NL
+            if .hasExceptionBlock, .body.out " try{",NL
-                    break

 now produce function body

             .body.produce()

 close the function, to all functions except *constructors* (__init), add default "return undefined", to emulate js behavior on C. if you dot not insert a "return", the C function will return garbage.

             if not .constructor is Grammar.ConstructorDeclaration // declared as void Class__init(...)
                 .out "return undefined;",NL

+close function

         .out "}"